rcl808/rcl808.github.io/index.md

 Ryan (Sophomore major in Business)

 *"I'd say you need something like a group chat or something, like a bulletin board for the clubs you're in.
 Also like a gallery showing past activities along with the description of the club.
 I like the front page though."*

+Richard (UH Manoa Alumni)

+*"I like the user interface, simple yet intuitive, a much better version than that UH currently have for the clubs."*